Can you tell us a little bit about yourself?

 So we’ll see more research emerging about coconut oil or as a proxy the medium-chain triglycerides which there are lots of in coconut oil.
 But the internet is well in advance of what the research is saying at the moment, and I’m not advocating at all that anyone should be having spoonfuls of the stuff every day to lose weight and improve their brain function.

 I don’t do anything special.
 I try and eat five servings of vegetables and two pieces of fruit every day.
 I get the fruit pretty easily, but I’m not always doing the vegetables.
-I also acknowledge though that in the scheme of health, diet is just one aspect; there’s lots of other things you can do for your health: not smoking, being very active, not drinking much and so on.
+I also acknowledge though that in the scheme of health, diet is just one aspect; there are lots of other things you can do for your health: not smoking, being very active, not drinking much and so on.
 And trying to eat as best that you can, fitting in with enjoying food as well.
 I’m also a marathon runner, so I pretty much eat what I like because I’ll burn it off when I through my training.
 I don’t have some perfect wonderful diet.
 I certainly wouldn’t consider Instagramming the food I eat that often, but I acknowledge that food is to be enjoyed.
 You can have a bit of everything, but not too much of anything, and that’s the approach that I have with my own eating.
 It’s the same approach I have when I communicate my messages to other people to acknowledge they’ve got their own personal preferences.
 I don’t like to prescribe things.
 Just to give some overall guidelines about what’s the best way to be eating for health that works for them and debunk some of the crazy along the way.

 Dr Tim Crowe is a career research scientist and educator in the area of nutrition.
 He holds a BSc(Hons), MNutrDiet and a PhD.
 He is also a credentialed Advanced Accredited Practising Dietitian with the Dietitians Association of Australia.
 To learn more about Tim you can check out his website Thinking Nutrition or like his page on Facebook.